Authority Hacker Review 2021 – Our Honest Reviews of The Authority Site System & Authority Hacker Pro

 These were some of the first blueprints Gael Breton and Mark Webster created for this course.

 The “Sell Your Site Blueprint” is taught by the guys at Empire Flippers.
 And I enjoyed watching the course creation blueprint as it’s yet another income stream any affiliate can add to their portfolio (not to mention it increases your flipping value).

-As you can see, they cover almost everything you need to take your Stage 1 authority website and transition it into a lucrative online business.
+As you can see, they cover almost everything you need to take your Stage 1 authority website, taught in the base course, and transition it into a lucrative online business.

 Authority Hacker Pro Price

 Authority Hacker Pro only launches once a year and costs $1,997 with a monthly payment plan option of $197/month for 12 months.

 If you’re reading this while Authority Hacker Pro is not on sale, you can still get The Authority Site System, and the AH team will let you know via email when it’s released!

 If you’re starting, I recommend sticking with The Authority Site System course until your first authority site gets to $1,000/month.

 Even though Authority Hacker Pro only launches once per year, understand that building authority sites, with SEO being the primary traffic source, takes time.